movie

-The building was closed from October 2018 for the first large-scale preservation and repair work in 40 years, but reopened in April 2021.
-Based on a preservation and utilization plan based on the concept of "a public hall where everyone can watch, learn, and gather while protecting it together," displays design concept is "HEROE'S JOURNEY," and it not only explains the architectural highlights, but also introduces the skills and passion of the heroes, both famous and unknown, who were instrumental in the construction of the Former Hakodate Ward Public Hall.
+The former Hakodate District Public Hall was closed from October 2018 for large-scale preservation and repair work, the first such work in 40 years, but it reopened in April 2021.
+In accordance with the preservation and utilization plan based on the concept of "a public hall that everyone can protect, see, learn from, and gather in," displays design concept is "HEROE'S JOURNEY," and it not only provides explanations of the architectural highlights but also introduces the skills and aspirations of the famous and unknown pioneers (heroes) who were instrumental in the construction of the former Hakodate District Public Hall.

-In addition, using an AR smartphone app, valuable furniture and furnishings are explained in multiple languages, and the appearance of the items as they would have been used at the time is recreated in real-life rooms.
+Furthermore, using augmented reality (AR) apps on smartphones, valuable furniture and furnishings are explained in multiple languages, and their appearance as they might have been used at the time is recreated in real living spaces.

-While the number of tourists visiting Hakodate was increasing, the number of visitors to the Public Hall was on the decline, and the exterior, interior, and displays were all quite old and in a state of disrepair.
+Despite the increase in the number of tourists visiting Hakodate, the number of visitors to the public hall was on a downward trend, and the exterior, interior, and displays were in a considerably old and dilapidated state.

-In addition, the number of local visitors was low compared to the total number of visitors, and there was a lack of information to motivate visitors about the museum's history and the attractions of its interior.
-Although it was built as a "building for the citizens," in order to preserve it and pass it on as a source of pride for the town, it was necessary to convey its value to people living today and have them use it.
+Furthermore, the number of local residents visiting the building was low compared to the total number of visitors, and there was a lack of communication regarding the building's history and the appeal of its interior that would motivate people to visit.
+Although it was built as a "building for the citizens," in order to preserve it as a source of pride for the town, it was necessary to convey its value to those living today and encourage them to use it.

 [Solution]

-In accordance with the plans of Hakodate City, which placed the highest priority on not affecting the preservation of the building as an Important Cultural Property, we produced a video and displays to inform visitors about the involvement of local pioneers, both famous and unknown, in the planning, and to raise awareness of the building as a "public hall that citizens can be proud of."
+Following the Hakodate City government's plan, which prioritizes not affecting the preservation of the building as an important cultural property, we created videos and displays to inform visitors about the involvement of both famous and unknown local figures in the planning process, aiming to increase awareness of the building as a "public hall that citizens can be proud of."

-When the building was constructed, a billiard table was installed in the ball game room. displays stand, which is based on this billiard table motif, features a 1/100 accessory kit for architectural models that shows the transition in the people who use the hall, as well as tangible examples of precious designs and building materials, and a map of Hakodate City's traditional buildings preservation district made of beautifully transparent colored acrylic cubes, adding a playful element that will make you want to take photos.
+When the building was constructed, a billiard table was installed in the sports room. displays stand, which is modeled after that billiard table, features a 1/100 scale architectural model accessory set that depicts the changes in the people who use the public hall over time, as well as "actual objects" of valuable designs and building materials that you can touch, and a map of Hakodate City's traditional building preservation district made of beautifully transparent colored acrylic cubes, adding a playful touch that will make you want to take pictures.

-The room that was used as a dining hall has been remodeled into a small theater room, which showcases the history leading up to the construction of the auditorium.
+A room formerly used as a dining hall has been converted into a small theater room, showcasing the history leading up to the construction of the public hall.

 [Our project members]

-[concept design] Atsuko Nakazawa (working drawings), Akiko Yamada (schematic design)
+[concept design] Atsuko Nakazawa (working drawings), Akika Yamada (schematic design)

 - open